and why I believe adapting it is one of the keys to successful organisational change

 CoDoD – Cost Of Delay of Decisions

-I think many people would have difficulties to count the amount of times they were present when a know-it-all environment damaged itself by making decisions too late, not at all or were forced to decide by external influences.
+I think there are many examples where a Know-It-All environment is damaged by decisions made too late or not made at all or is ultimately forced to decide by external influences.

-The "silo culture" literally rendered the upper management blind.
-Lack of transparency and decision making proposals colored by internal political interests based on educated best guesses leaves management rolling the dices.
+The “silo culture” literally renders the upper management blind.
+Lack of transparency and decision making proposals coloured by internal political interests based on educated best guesses leaves management rolling the dices.
 Often none of the dice’s sides represents an option any experts would have taken that was right in front of the challenge.
 The advantage of involving the expert in the decision process is barely chosen.

-If on top the cultural state has closed the door through which the management had the opportunity to get in touch with the base or experts actually facing the main challenges, not only the timing suffers but the low quality of decisions can become dangerous.
+If on top the cultural status quo has closed the door through which the management had the opportunity to get in touch with the base or experts facing the main challenges, not only the time2market suffers but the low quality of decisions can become dangerous.

 What To Do?

 Ok, so enough of how it’s not working.
-We want to know how it’s working, right?
+We want to know how it is working, right?
 And here comes the simple, yet beautiful truth.
 Every organisation is unique and therefore we simply don’t know YET.
 But we will find out!

 Here’s My Idea Of A Learn-It-All Organisation